History of the Flower Guild

 Organized in the late 1970s, the First Presbyterian Church Flower Guild was founded by a group of creative and dedicated members who desired to bring beauty and intention to worship.
 Before the Guild’s formation, arrangements for the Sanctuary were provided by Johnson Florist and delivered each Saturday.
 Under the leadership of Carol Schmid, the newly formed Guild began creating arrangements supported by honoraria and memorial gifts, offering a more personal and meaningful connection for the congregation.
 Donor cards were placed in the pews, and soon memorial arrangements became a regular presence in the Chancel.

 Carol organized the Guild into weekly teams responsible for arranging flowers for the Chancel, beneath the mosaic of Christ, as well as for the Narthex and the Wednesday Chapel service.
 Alongside Carol, early pioneers included Martha Burkey, Marie Clapp, Gertrude Dempster, Barbara Evans, Barbara Garlington, Jo Kern, Frances Klein, Kae Laeknan, Frances Lothrop, Anne Pittenger, Nancy Rodgers, Mary Spengler, and Sara Stokes.
-Membership grew to more than 30 participants.
+Membership eventually grew to more than 30 participants.

 Today, the Flower Guild serves under Presbyterian Women and the leadership of Chairperson Holli Rogers (2019–present), and is represented on the Worship Committee.
 Following the 2015 renovations, the Guild now has a dedicated flower room equipped with storage, a sink, cooler, work space, and a practice shelf modeled after the Chancel.